Adsorption-induced surface normal relaxation of a solid adsorbent

 Here, $\alpha$ is the friction coefficient, $\varkappa$ is the restoring force constant, $C$ is the concentration of gas particles that is kept constant,

-are the rate coefficients for adsorption and desorption of adparticles, respectively, $k_+$ and $k_-$ are the pre-exponential factors, $E_a$ and $E_d(x) = E_d + \chi\, x$ are the activation energies for adsorption and desorption, respectively, $E_d$ is the activation energy for desorption of adparticles from the surface of a nondeformable adsorbent ($\chi = 0$), $T$ is the absolute temperature, and $k_B$ is the Boltzmann constant. \looseness=-1
+are the rate coefficients for adsorption of gas particles and desorption of adparticles, respectively, $k_+$ and $k_-$ are the preexponential factors, $E_\textrm{a}$ and $E_\textrm{d}(x) = E_\textrm{d} + \chi\, x\,$ are the activation energies for adsorption and desorption, respectively, $E_\textrm{d}$ is the activation energy for desorption of adparticles from the surface of a nondeformable adsorbent ($\chi = 0$), $T$ is the absolute temperature, and $k_\textrm{B}$ is the Boltzmann constant.

-The activation energy for desorption $E_d(x)$ depends on the coordinate $x$ due to the adsorbent deformation in adsorption caused by the displacement of the equilibrium positions of bound adsorption sites from $x = 0$.
-The quantity $k_d(x)$ can be rewritten in the form \looseness=-2
+The activation energy for desorption $E_\textrm{d}(x)$ depends on the coordinate $x$ due to the adsorbent deformation in adsorption caused by the displacement of the equilibrium positions of bound adsorption sites from $x = 0$.
+The quantity $k_\textrm{d}(x)$ can be rewritten in the form

-where the first factor on the right-hand side of (4)
+where the first factor on the right-hand side of (\ref{4})

-is the classical rate constant for desorption of adparticles in the Langmuir case, which is independent of the gas concentration $C$, and the second shows a variation in the desorption characteristic of the adsorbent in adsorption of gas particles on its surface.
+is the classical rate constant for desorption of adparticles in the Langmuir case, which is independent of the gas concentration $C$, and the second factor shows a variation in the desorption characteristic of the adsorbent in adsorption of gas particles on its surface.

-In the general case, the activation energy for desorption also depends on the surface coverage $\theta$ due to lateral interactions between adparticles (see e.g., \cite{ref.Zhd,ref.AdC,ref.Tov,ref.Do}).
-However, even in the absence of lateral interactions between adparticles, the used model shows the essential difference of the amount of the adsorbed substance on the deformable adsorbent from the classical Langmuir results. \looseness=-2
+In the general case, the activation energy for desorption also depends on the surface coverage $\theta$ due to lateral interactions between adparticles (see, e.g., \cite{Zhd,AdC,Tov,Do}).
+However, even in the absence of lateral interactions between adparticles, the model used shows the essential difference of the amount of the adsorbed substance on the deformable adsorbent from the classical Langmuir results.

-The first equation of system (2) describes the motion of the bound adsorption site in the overdamped approximation ignoring the inertial term of the equation of motion of the oscillator of mass defined both by the mass of adsorption site $m_0$ and by the mass of adparticle $m.$ This approximation is true if \cite{ref.AVKh} \looseness=-2
+The first equation of system (\ref{2}) describes the motion of the bound adsorption site in the overdamped approximation ignoring the inertial term of the equation of motion of the oscillator of mass defined both by the mass of adsorption site $m_0$ and by the mass of adparticle $m.$ This approximation is true if \cite{AVKh}

-where $\tau_M = \sqrt{M/\varkappa}$, $M = m_0 +m$, and $\tau_r = \alpha/\varkappa$ is the relaxation time of an overdamped oscillator.
+where $\tau_M = \sqrt{M/\varkappa}$, $M = m_0 +m$, and $\tau_{\text{r}} = \alpha/\varkappa$ is the relaxation time of an overdamped oscillator.

-The second equation of system (2) is the classical Langmuir equation for the kinetics of the surface coverage generalized to the case taking into account the adsorbent deformation in adsorption. \looseness=-2
+The second equation of system (\ref{2}) is the classical Langmuir equation for the kinetics of the surface coverage generalized to the case taking into account the adsorbent deformation in adsorption.